protectai/modelscan/README.md

 ## Why You Should Scan Models

-Models are created from automated pipelines, others may come from a data scientist’s laptop.
-In either case the model needs to move from one computer to another before it is used and widely adopted.
-That process of exporting a model is called serialization, it is what packages the model into a specific files for others to use.
+Models are often created from automated pipelines, others may come from a data scientist’s laptop.
+In either case the model needs to move from one machine to another before it is used.
+That process of saving a model to disk is called serialization.

 A **Model Serialization Attack** is where malicious code is added to the contents of a model during serialization(saving) before distribution — a modern version of the Trojan Horse.